harshpandey97/ecommerce-sales-analysis/README.md

 ---

-## 📷 Preview

-> Add screenshots of your notebook, visualizations, and Power BI dashboard in the `images/` folder and reference them here.
+# 🤝 Contributing

+Contributions are welcome!
+Feel free to fork the repository, open an issue, or submit a pull request.

 ---

-## 🤝 Contributing

-Contributions, feature requests, and suggestions are welcome.
-Feel free to fork the repository and submit a pull request.

----

-## 📄 License
+# 📄 License

 This project is licensed under the MIT License.

 ---

-## 👨‍💻 Author
+# 👨‍💻 Author

-**Harsh Pandey**
+## Harsh Pandey

-**Aspiring Data Analyst | AI/ML Enthusiast | Python Developer**
+**Data Analyst | AI/ML Enthusiast | Python Developer**

-If you found this project useful, consider giving it a ⭐ on GitHub!
+⭐ If you found this project useful, consider giving it a star on GitHub!